acharjee0712/acceptsuite-ruby/README.md

 ## Integration
 Constants.js file consists of required URLs that are used for WEB API calls and constant parameters that are used throughout the application.

 URL format when deployed in Heroku https://<applicationname>.herokuapp.com/index_all.html

+Below are the sample URLs of web api methods

 * AcceptJSRequestUrl : URL to invoke Accept JS web service on payment.
 ![Image of AcceptJSRequestUrl](Github-Images/AcceptJSRequestUrl.PNG)